-To achieve this purpose, the Board has determined earnings per share growth over a period of time to be the most appropriate measure of performance.
-The plan operates to grant to employees rights to ordinary shares that will vest after a period of three years from the effective date of the grant subject to the achievement of specific performance hurdles in relation to earnings per share (EPS) growth, which is not subject to retesting.
+To achieve this purpose, the Board has determined earnings per share (EPS) growth over a period of time to be the most appropriate measure of performance.
+The plan operates to grant to employees rights to ordinary shares that will vest after a period of three years from the effective date of the grant subject to the achievement of specific performance hurdles in relation to earnings per share growth, which is not subject to retesting.
 Earnings per share is based on the Group total profit after tax and before non-recurring items, all as determined by the Board.

-Rights to ordinary shares may also be granted in accordance with the EPRP as a retention award where the performance condition is continued employment with the Group to vesting date - no such retention rights were awarded during the 2019 financial year.
+Rights to ordinary shares may also be granted in accordance with the EPRP as a retention award where the performance condition is continued employment with the Group to vesting date.
+No such retention rights were awarded during the year ended 30 June 2020.